 The ICO has published a variety of guidance addressing compliance with the GDPR5 and the DPA 2018 including in relation to the impact of Brexit to help organisations prepare for the end of the transition period.6 Further details on the impact of Brexit are provided in Section VII.

-Privacy and data protection laws and regulations
+Privacy and data protection legislation and standards

 Key terms under the DPA 2018